A computationally efficient Benders decomposition for energy systems planning problems with detailed operations and time-coupling constraints: Numerical experiments

+These MSE values are computed by comparing near-optimal solutions for the considered MILPs.
+There may be multiple investment portfolios yielding similar costs for any given model.
+The MSE metric described in Equation~\eqref{eq:mse} assesses the ability of lower-resolution models to recapitulate investment recommendations of higher-resolution models which inherently have lower structural uncertainty, even considering the possibility of multiple near-optimal solutions.

-A higher MSE implies heavier deviation from investment decisions obtained with a full 52 weeks of resolution.
-Figure \ref{fig:MSE} shows that MSE decreases as the temporal resolution increases and that using too few representative weeks can lead to average deviations as high as 4,000 MW per site for natural gas (NG) generator clusters.
-While we show that MSE decreases as temporal resolution increases, it is impossible to compute rigorous upper bounds \emph{a priori}.
+Figure \ref{fig:MSE} shows that MSE decreases as the temporal resolution increases and that using too few representative weeks can lead to average deviations as high as 600 MW per site for storage clusters.
+While we show that MSE decreases as temporal resolution increases, it is impossible to compute rigorous upper bounds on MSE \emph{a priori}.
 That is, it is impossible to prove the maximum deviation from optimal capacity investments due to abstractions without solving the full model for comparison.

-Figure~\ref{fig:MSE} shows that temporal resolution has greatest impact on NG and nuclear resources, likely due to temporal clustering affecting the representation of UC and minimum up and down time for these resources (see Equations \eqref{eq:operation_cons_7}-\eqref{eq:operation_cons_9}).
-In this policy scenario, investment in VRE (solar PV and wind) is incentivized by the CO2 cap.
-This leads to resources' building close to their maximum allowed capacity in all instances, thus having a relatively lower MSE than NG or nuclear.
-Similarly, coal resources are incentivized to retire completely, yielding little variation in capacity across different temporal aggregations in Figure~\ref{fig:MSE}.
-Errors at the resource level are likely to differ in other study contexts.
+Figure~\ref{fig:MSE} shows that temporal resolution has greatest impact on storage, NG, and VRE resources, likely due to the misrepresentation of VRE availability in models with low temporal resolution.
+The relatively high MSE values for resources in Figure~\ref{fig:MSE} demonstrate models' difficulty in providing recommendations on storage, NG, and VRE investments at high levels of temporal aggregation.

+Coal resources are incentivized to retire completely by policy constraints.
+Similarly, nuclear resources are disincentivized from building due to a high fixed cost of investment.
+These impacts yield little variation in capacity regardless of temporal resolution, leading to low MSE in Figure~\ref{fig:MSE}.
+Errors at the resource level are likely to vary with policy or cost assumptions.